![]() |

 LDAP and X.500 are feet deep in terminology.
 Some terminology is important, some is just fluff.
-We have created a glossary to jog your memory and we introduce terms either because they are important or because they are frequently used in the literature.
+We have created a glossary to jog your memory.
+We introduce terms either because they are important or because they are frequently used in the literature.

 2.1 A Brief History of LDAP